Enable Multi-Site on Ryax

 Configuration

-In order to configure your Worker, you will need to select one of more node pool (set of homogeneous nodes) and give to the Worker some information about the nodes.
+In order to configure your Worker, you will need to select one or more node pools (set of homogeneous nodes) and give to the Worker some information about the nodes.

 Note